Home > Software > Soul Spiral

 - Mad Dash Racing (Xbox) - .rkv files are not yet supported.

 - Soul Reaver (PlayStation - alpha builds) - these may work (the file type is probably very similar to The Lighthouse Demo), but I have no way of testing this.
-If you'd like support added, send the build my way.
+If you'd like support added, send the build my way (or sell it to me, etc.).

 - Tomb Raider: Legend (all Xbox/Xbox 360/PC releases) - uses an unsupported variation of the bigfile format.